networknt/light-doc/content/concern/client.md

 an independent Http2Client without depending on Undertow and it is OK with us as our server is based on Undertow.
-Other people might have a concern on that but the argument is Undertow core is extremely small and I don't thing it is a big issue for other people to use it outside of light-*-4j.
+Other people might have a concern on that but the argument is Undertow core is extremely small and I don't thing it is a big issue for other people to use it outside of light-*-4j frameworks.

-I am starting an [http client benchmark](https://github.com/networknt/http2client-benchmark) and if there are more interests on this client, I will make it an independent module without depending on Undertow so that other people working on other platforms can use it without the extra Undertow core.
+I am starting an [http client benchmark](https://github.com/networknt/http2client-benchmark) and if there are more interests on this client, I will make it an independent module without depending on Undertow core so that other people working on other platforms can use it without the extra Undertow core.

 ## Usage